Catholic Schoolhouse Tour 3: Week 9

 - I’m not saying you necessarily should purchase these books (unless you have some vacation planning to do), but if your library carries them, DK Eyewitness has some travel books on the Caribbean and several of the American Islands featured this week like Puerto Rico and Cuba.
 They have plenty of pictures, and could be a great resource if you want to assign your students to fill out a Geography Brochure Printable for one of these places!

 - The Caribbean and Bahamas are popular cruise destinations as well.
-If your family, or you have friends/grandparents/aunts/uncles who have been on a cruise to one of these places, let your students practice their interviewing skills.
-Have them interview the friend or relative who’s been to one of these geography places first hand, and then write up an article about what they learned.
+If your family or you have friends/grandparents/aunts/uncles who have been on a cruise to one of these places, let your students practice their interviewing skills.
+Have them interview a friend or relative who’s been to one of these geographical places firsthand, and then write up an article about what they learned.
 Don’t forget- a good reporter either records the conversation or takes good notes!
 Chances are, your friends/family will have some nice pictures to share as well.

 - Once you’ve explored tectonic plates in the 2-D check out this idea for using oranges to show tectonic plates on a sphere.

 - Here is another cool link.
-Click through and it reads little bits of information explaining tectonic plates, earth quaokes and volcanos with little videos to show the motions.
-It’s really quite long, you may wish to turn it off when you get to glaciers, otherwise you can just keep clicking ‘next’ and eventually learn how Illinois was formed.
+Click through and it reads little bits of information explaining tectonic plates, earthquakes and volcanoes with little videos to show the motions.
+It’s really quite long, you may wish to turn it off when you get to glaciers, otherwise, you can just keep clicking ‘next’ and eventually learn how Illinois was formed.